Edward C. Stone: Voyager program

 Stephen P. Synnott recounted how Stone let him name a moon of Jupiter that he discovered on Voyager photos in 1980, saying "it looks like you've found yourself a moon" after checking the calculations.
 Synnott chose Thebe from a list of names suggested by the IAU.

 Becoming Voyager project scientist was the best decision I made in my life.

 [the Project Scientist served] an impedance matching function between the engineering requirements and constraints and the science requirements and constraints to try to find a way to achieve the optimum match between these two different sets of requirements and desirements.

-Stone was the main advocate of the Voyagers.
+Stone was the main advocate and salesman of the Voyagers.
 After the last planetary encounter he was able to receive funding for an extended mission, the Voyager Interstellar Mission.
 The Voyagers became the only spacecraft that left Solar System into interstellar space.

-Jamie Rankin became Stone's last PhD student.
+Jamie Sue Rankin became Stone's last PhD student.
 Her thesis was on the Voyagers' interstellar space data; she graduated in 2018 and became the Voyagers' deputy project scientist in 2022.
 Before Rankin, Stone refused to advise graduate students for about 25 years.
+Later, Rankin became the Voyager's deputy project scientist.

 The Voyager mission visited all four giant planets and is the only spacecraft that visited Uranus and Neptune.
 It is NASA's longest-running spacecraft mission.
 In 2022, Stone retired after holding the role of the Voyager project scientist for 50 years.

+Simultaneously with being the Voyager's project scientist, Stone taught first-year physics at Caltech, using examples from it: "The wonderful thing about planetary fly-bys is there’s a lot of freshman physics that you can talk about: the encounters, the trajectories."